scroll-out/scroll-out/README.md

 ## Why should I use this?
 - Animate or reveal elements as they scroll into view using CSS
-- Super tiny JavaScript library less than 1KB minified.
+- Super tiny JavaScript library about 1KB minified.

 ## How does it work?